matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

 # References

-The `ProxyPtr` was designed for and initially used in [MAGE](https://github.com/matt77hias/MAGE/blob/master/MAGE/Utilities/src/memory/memory.hpp#L353).
+The `ProxyPtr` was designed for and initially used in [MAGE v0](https://github.com/matt77hias/MAGE-v0/blob/master/MAGE/Utilities/src/memory/memory.hpp#L353).